MVG Class C: History

 The first trains, classified as C1.9, were ordered in 1997, with deliveries beginning in 2001.
 Weak spots on the couplers were discovered during test runs, leading to the trains not being approved by the authorities.
 The already delivered sets were moved back to Adtranz/Bombardier's Berlin plant for modifications.
 The first trains entered service in 2002.
 Eight additional sets, classified as C1.10, were delivered in 2005.
 Another 21 sets, classified as C2.11, were ordered in 2010 with an option of 46 more.
+The first of the 22 trains from the second option (C2.13 series) was delivered on 27 April 2022, the same day on which SWM commissioned an additional 18 C2 trains from Siemens Mobility following a Europe-wide tender, bringing the total planned C2 fleet to 85 trainsets.
+These additional trains are to be manufactured at the Siemens Mobility plant in Vienna and delivered in 2024–2025.
 Worth 185 million Euro, it is the biggest rolling stock order in the history of the Munich U-Bahn.
 The first painted bodyshell was unveiled at the Siemens plant in Vienna on 5 October 2012.
 Originally intended to enter passenger service in 2013, the Technical Authority of Oberbayern didn't gave their permission due to faulty doors and problems regarding the loading gauge.
 The first C2 trains entered passenger service on 17 June 2016, between Kieferngarten and Garching-Forschungszentrum stations on line U6.
-The C2 trains then operated on the whole line U6 with a temporary permission, which was due to expire on 31 April 2018.
+The C2 trains then operated on the whole line U6 with a temporary permission, which was due to expire on 30 April 2018.
 On 14 June 2018, the permission was expanded to line U3, with set 716 being the first C2 train entering passenger service on line U3 on the same day.

 The last of the 21 C2.11 sets was delivered on 9 November 2018.
 The first of a further batch of 24 C2 sets arrived in Munich in June 2019.
 Entry into service is planned for 2020, and deliveries of these sets are scheduled to be finished in 2022.
 The first C2.12 series trains received their running permission from the Technical Authority of Oberbayern on 5 May 2020.
-C2 trains entered service on line U1 on 18 August 2021.
+C2 trains entered service on line U1 on 18 August 2021, and on the U4/U5 on 16 September 2022.
+C2 trains entered service on line U2 on 7 October 2020, between Feldmoching and Messestadt Ost.
+The last C2 train built entered service in July 2026.